 With the Pixel 5 and 4A, Google ditched the XL variants, and it looks like the “XL” variants will not return.
 Instead, we might get to see a “Pro” variant in the Pixel 6 series.
-You can see the backs of both the Pixel 6 and the 6 Pro with dual-camera and triple-camera setups from the leaked images that have surfaced online.
+You can see the backs of both the Pixel 6 and the 6 Pro with dual-camera, and triple-camera setups from the leaked images surfaced online.

-Based on the Pixel 6 leaks, the phone has a flat display and looks boxier than the Pixel 5.
-At the front, we have a 6.4-inch punch-hole display (reported by OnLeaks and 91mobiles) which resembles a lot to Samsung’s Galaxy Note 10 Plus design but with a little chin at the bottom.
-Overall, it looks pretty clean from both the front and with Google’s logo centered at the back.
+Based on the Pixel 6 leak, the phone has a flat display and looks boxier than the Pixel 5.
+At the front, we have a 6.4-inch punch-hole display (reported by OnLeaks and 91mobiles), which resembles Samsung’s Galaxy Note 10 Plus design but with a bit of chin at the bottom.
+Overall, it looks pretty clean from both the front and Google’s logo centered at the back.

 According to Pixel 6 leaks and rumors, the camera sensors are going to be different this year.

-An upgraded main lens, a new periscope lens and Google’s best-in-class software processing are enough to spice things up in the current smartphone camera department.
+An upgraded primary lens, a new periscope lens, and Google’s best-in-class software processing are enough to spice things up in the current smartphone camera department.

 Pixel 6 Series: Miscellaneous Features

-With cameras and processor out of the way, let’s talk about some of the miscellaneous Pixel 6 features.
-According to Pixel 6 leaks by OnLeaks, the phones will sport dual-stereo speakers, wireless charging, and an in-display fingerprint sensor.
+With cameras and processors out of the way, let’s talk about some of the miscellaneous Pixel 6 features.
+According to Pixel 6 leaks from OnLeaks, the phones will sport dual-stereo speakers, wireless charging, and an in-display fingerprint sensor.

-According to Mishaal Rahman, Google is also testing UWB (Ultra wideband), which allows you to transmit data across a wider bandwidth on the Pixel 6 much like with the U1 chip on the iPhone 12 series.
+According to Mishaal Rahman, Google is also testing UWB (Ultra-wideband), allowing you to transmit data across a broader bandwidth on the Pixel 6, much like the U1 chip on the iPhone 12 series.

 Does this mean Google’s answer to AirTag is right around the corner?
 It’s too early to comment, but it’ll be interesting to see what Google does with it.

-The haptics of Pixel devices have always been amazing.
-We don’t yet know how the Pixel 6’s haptics might feel, but Google has included something called audio-haptics API in Android 12 which might be able to get the most out of the haptics motor(s) on the upcoming Pixel devices.
-Other than that, we will likely see some Pixel 6 exclusive features in Android 12.
+The haptic feedback on Pixels has always been excellent.
+We don’t yet know how the Pixel 6’s haptics might feel, but Google has included something called audio-haptics API in Android 12, which might be able to get the most out of the haptics motor(s) on the upcoming Pixel devices.
+Other than that, we will likely see some Pixel 6 exclusive features for Android 12.